webtoknow/fx-trading-app/Week_07/Theory/README.md

 Normally you would add @EnableWebMvc for a Spring MVC app, but Spring Boot adds it automatically when it sees spring-webmvc on the classpath.

-This flags the application as a web application and activates key behaviors such as setting up a DispatcherServlet.(primeste request si mapeaza la clasele potrivite)
+This flags the application as a web application and activates key behaviors such as setting up a DispatcherServlet.(receives requests and maps to the coresponding classes)

 3) @ComponentScan tells Spring to look for other components, configurations, and services in the hello package, allowing it to find the controllers.